-If you want a device that’s good for transferring documents, photos, or other media from one device to the other, or just want to expand the storage space of your low-end laptop or tablet, then you might be best off with a mid-range flash drive may be ideal.
+If you want a device that’s good for transferring documents, photos, or other media from one device to the other, or just want to expand the storage space of your low-end laptop or tablet, then a mid-range flash drive may be ideal.

 SSD vs. HDD

-Although some drives are faster than others (and if you want bleeding edge speed, make sure to check reviews of your options) in general, solid state drives (SSD) can process data faster than hard drives (HDD).
+Although some drives are faster than others, in general, SSDs can process data faster than HDDs.
 External SSDs tend to be more expensive than their HDD counterparts and often have less storage capacity.
-You don’t have to have one or the other, as there are larger SSDs out there, but you will have to pay a premium for it.
+You don’t need one or the other, as there are larger SSDs you can buy for a premium price.